openqasm/qe-qasm/README.md

 a self-consistent state that is passing continuous integration (CI).
 Changes should not be merged unless they are verified by CI.
 * `release/<major.minor>` branches:
-Branches under `release/<major.minor>` are used to maintain released versions of the qss-qasm parser.
+Branches under `release/<major.minor>` are used to maintain released versions of the qe-qasm parser.
 They contain the version of the parser corresponding to the release as identified by its [semantic version](https://semver.org/).
 For example, `release/1.5` would be the compiler version for major version 1 and minor version 5.